edwardoughton/taddle/README.md

 Description
 ===========
-**taddle** is a predictive codebase for estimating telecomms demand in areas of poor data availability.
+**taddle** is a predictive codebase for estimating telecoms demand in areas of poor data availability.
 We provide all the code to both recreate the models we made and show how to use those models to make spatially granular prediction maps.